underground-software/ILKD_course_materials/procedures.md

 commit message.
 The `git format-patch` utility will automatically put the title and message of a commit into the respective title and body of the corresponding generated email patch file.

+The commit title should include the assignment prefix followed by a colon and a space, then a short summary of the changes in this commit in the imperative tense. e.g. `E0: Add username/E0.txt`.

 Your commits should have a title that is a short summary of the changes in this commit and you should include any further details in the commit message.